Elementary Education | Metro Community College A to B (Bachelor of Science)

 - Passing scores in the PRAXIS Core Academic Skills for Educators Exam in all three components: Reading (156), Writing (162), Math (150)

 To achieve a degree from Creighton University, students are required to complete a minimum of 128 credit hours.
 A minimum of 48 hours must be completed in residence (on campus or online) at Creighton.
 A cumulative grade point average of 2.0 is required for graduation with a Bachelor of Science degree in elementary education.
-This average shall be computed only on the basis of all courses attempted while enrolled in the College of Professional Studies in the program leading to a Bachelor of Science degree in elementary education.
+This average shall be computed only on the basis of all courses attempted while enrolled in the College of Arts and Sciences in the program leading to a Bachelor of Science degree in elementary education.

 - Create an account and begin the Adult Undergraduate Application for Admission.